 “Do you have time for your day planner?”

 Seems like a strange question, right?
-But, this is a question I asked myself several years ago as I tried out several of the popular planners on the market.
+Yet, this was a question I asked myself several years ago as I began trying out several of the popular planners on the market.
 Over the course of the last three years I tried out the EVO Personalized Planner, the Panda Planner, The High Performance Planner, and the Clever Fox Planner.

-In this three-part series, I will cover the first two planners I tried, followed by the second two, and then wrap up with my personal pros/cons for each planner/system.
+In this first of a three-part series, I will cover the two planners I tried, followed by the second two, and then wrap up with my personal pros/cons for each planner/system.
 Here is the criteria I used to rate each planner:

 - Physical size

 First up, I tried the EVO planner.
 The unique feature for this planner is it’s promise of personalization to fit your “flow” and brain type.
 After taking a brief survey, you are guided toward one of several different planners best suited for you.
 What is “flow” and how do you know if you have it?
 A simple way to think of it is when you are in your “zone” or your “sweet spot” and work/life seems fun and effortless.
 At those points you are considered in your flow.
-The four brain types EVO break across a four-point axes.
-The points are: Relational (top), Strategic (bottom), Determined (left), Compelled (right).
+The four brain types EVO breaks into two axes.
+The axis points are: Relational (top), Strategic (bottom), Determined (left), Compelled (right).
 Each of the four quadrants have a unique and fun name.
 I was an Alchemist.
 Apparently, I gravitate toward the abstract and theoretical.